-Chapter 47 from the Ama audiobook
+Chapter 47 of Ama

 The light from outside didn’t penetrate the cave for more than a few feet, and it didn’t fade into the darkness either, but ended in an abrupt line, as if banishment forbade it from entering any further.
 With skittish hands Jason fumbled and groped at the jagged unseen walls.
 He tried to relax his eyes as they stretched wide, hungry for any morsel of light but finding none.
 All the while the caretaker’s roar and the man’s screams of torment continued their loop of deafening horror.

 Every time his nerve faltered he remembered what Lilith had told him.
 “Go to that mountain, find the cave, and then follow it.
 If you do that, you’ll win the game.”
 This became his mantra within the dark.

 He tripped over the uneven ground as he fell from one side of the cave to the other.
 This already claustrophobic tunnel became narrower the further he ventured in, and he had to duck down to avoid the decreasing height of the rock above.
 He raised his hands to gain some sense of impending collision.
 The sound of pain had stopped and restarted six times when he saw a pinprick of light up ahead.

 The horrific sounds are to instil fear, he told himself.
 Just another element of Lilith’s cruel game; an attempt to stop me reaching the end.

 He stumbled as he quickened his pace.
 His gait became a lurching run as he stamped on the pain proclaiming its continued existence in his leg.
 His head slammed into a low-hanging rock and he fell.
 Getting to his feet, he felt sharp rock slice into his hands but gave it little regard.
 He was running again.
 The spot of light grew.

 “Thank Christ,” he yelled.
 “I’m going to get out of this.”
 Just a little further.
 He sprinted towards the light and exploded from the cave.